 Salmonella is a gram-negative enterobacterium and can occur in feed.
 There are only two species - S. enterica and S. bongori (Lin-Hui and Cheng-Hsun, 2007), but almost 2700 serotypes.
-The most known poultry-specific Salmonella serotypes are S. pullorum affecting chicks and S. gallinarum affecting adult birds.
-The other two well-known serotypes, S. enteritidis and S. typhimurium are the most economically important ones because they can also infect humans.
+The most known poultry-specific Salmonella serotypes are S. pullorum, affecting chicks, and S. gallinarum, affecting adult birds.
+The other two well-known serotypes, S. enteritidis and S. typhimurium, are the most economically important ones because they can also infect humans.

-Salmonella enteritidis, in particular, can be transferred via table eggs to humans.
-The egg content can be infected vertically as a result of a colonization of the reproductive tract of the hen (De Reu, 2015).
+Especially Salmonella enteritidis can be transferred via table eggs to humans.
+The egg content can be infected vertically as a result of the colonization of the reproductive tract of the hen (De Reu, 2015).
 The other possibility is a horizontal infection, as some can penetrate through the eggshell from a contaminated environment or poor egg handling.

-Salmonella can also be transferred through meat.
+The transfer of Salmonella is also possible through meat.
 However, as there are more production steps where contamination can happen (breeder and broiler farm, slaughterhouse, processing plants, food storage...), traceability is more complicated.
-As feed can be vector, feed hygiene is crucial.
+As feed can be a vector, feed hygiene is crucial.

-Moreover, different studies have found that the same Salmonella types found in feed are also detected - weeks later - in poultry farms and even further in the food chain, as reviewed by Ricke and collaborators (2019).
+Moreover, different studies have found that the same Salmonella types found in feed are also detected - weeks later- in poultry farms and even further in the food chain, as reviewed by Ricke and collaborators (2019).
 Other researches even imply that Salmonella contamination of carcasses and eggs could be significantly reduced by minimizing the incidence of Salmonella in the feed (Shirota et al., 2000).